The article below is taken from SaaS Mag Issue 3. To order your free copy, click here.

-Fast forward to July of this year and Baremetrics launched a new metrics dashboard integration for Shopify Partners.
-As a leader in SaaS analytics, Baremetrics is now streamlining metrics analysis for developers who are building apps for the Shopify App Store, granting them comprehensive and accessible insights into user data directly impacting the profitability of their apps.
-Key integrations will include cancellation insights, failed charge recovery, as well as transparency into the metrics of companies like ConvertKit, Buffer and other startups which share their data with other users.
+Not too long ago, Baremetrics launched a new metrics dashboard integration for Shopify Partners.
+As a leader in SaaS analytics, Baremetrics streamlines metrics analysis for developers who are building apps for the Shopify App Store, granting them comprehensive and accessible insights into user data directly impacting the profitability of their apps.
+Key integrations include cancellation insights and failed charge recovery, as well as transparency into the metrics of companies like ConvertKit, Buffer and other startups which share their data with other users.

 Baremetrics was borne of the idea that SaaS businesses can’t simply guess at what was and was not working with their customers.
 Pigford served as a consultant and operator of several SaaS companies before going on to found Baremetrics, a metrics, forecasting and engagement measurement platform for businesses which use Stripe, Braintree and Recurly.
 The idea is to take founders who are using dozens of spreadsheets to manage their data and house the metrics in one centralized spot.
 Who wouldn’t want that?